rameshrepo/ai-related/courses/Oracle Cloud Infrastructure AI Foundations/Answers.md

 b.
 Detecting objects and scenes in images
 c.
 Translating speech into text
 **d.
 Analyzing text to extract structured information like sentiment and entities**

+**10) Which capability is offered by the OCI Language service?**
+**a.
+Text Sentiment Analysis**
+b.
+Object Detection
+c.
+Speech-to-Text conversion
+d.
+Image Recognition

+**11) Which capability of OCI Vision service uses a bounding box inside an image?**
+a.
+Image Recognition
+b.
+Object Repair
+c.
+Image Classification
+**d.
+Object Detection**

+**12) Which Neural Network has a feedback loop and is designed to handle sequential data?**
+a.
+Feed Forward Neural Networks
+b.
+Convolution Neural Networks
+c.
+Multi-Layer Perceptron Neural Networks
+**d.
+Recurrent Neurak Networks**

+**13) Which type of Recurrent Neural Network (RNN) architecture is used for Machine Translation?**
+a.
+Many-to-One
+**b.
+Many-to-Many**
+c.
+One-to-Many
+d.
+One-to-One

+**14) Which OCI service is used to extract tabular content from documents?**
+**a.
+Vision**
+b.
+Object Storage
+c.
+Language
+d.
+Speech